otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 ![alt-text](assets/float-eq-4.png)

 #### What about negative exponents?
-It gets trickier when using negative exponents (i.e a right-side of the equation inferior to 1).
+It gets trickier when using negative exponents (i.e the right-side of the equation inferior to 1).
 In this case, the right side consists of a sum of negative powers of two.
 Here is an example of how this works.
 Note that in this case the bits in the exponent are read from left to right.

 ![alt-text](assets/float-eq-5.png)

-Interestingly, this example shows one of the limits of floating-point representation.
-The design of the standard made a trade-off and **the format sacrifices precision for range**.
+Interestingly, this example highlights one of the limits of floating-point representation.
+The design of the standard made a trade-off to **sacrifice precision for range**.
 In the above example, the `0011` pattern will repeat to infinity.
 Each new bit will get us closer to 0.1.
 But we will never exactly get there.
 As a result, **it is impossible to properly store `0.1`.
-Instead computers store something really close, but not equal**.
+Instead, computers store something really close, but never exact**.

 #### Truncation accuracy loss
-As we saw above, floating-point numbers are not stored accurately.
+As we saw above, floating-point are not accurately stored.
 Naturally, operations these numbers will return inaccurate results.
-That's not the only problem.
-Performing operations is also likely to introduce and grow errors over time.
-One such case is when the result of an operation has to be truncated to fit the original format.
+This is not the only problem.
+Performing operations is also likely to introduce more errors and to grow the total error over time.
+One such case is once the result of an operation has to be truncated to fit the original format.
 Here is a simplified example of the **truncation** that happens when adding floats of different orders of magnitude.

 >For the below example we will be using base 10 and expressing the exponent as a number rather than a binary for sake of simplicity.
-We will assume 5 significant digits.
+We assume 5 significant digits.

 We start with both our numbers expressed in scientific notation.